jli05/jli05.github.io/_posts/2023-08-29-To-deploy-Flask-app-with-uWSGI.md

 sudo service nginx force-reload
 ```

-When `uWSGI` is running, we could print text command to the fifo file `/home/ec2-user/www/uwsgi.fifo` in the shell for control, such as,
+When `uWSGI` is running, in the shell, we could print text command to the fifo file `/home/ec2-user/www/uwsgi.fifo` for control, such as,

 ```sh
 # to quit the web app and uwsgi process